KenXBS/XBS/README.md

 	<td>Code generation.
 It's hard to reverse engineering for UML behavior diagrams</td>
 </tr>
 <tr>
-	<td>Need runtime engine.
-Engine can provide off-the-shelf runtime functions to application, e.g. cluster environment, fail over and load balance, profiling and tracing, etc. That can be done in process granularity</td>
+	<td>Need execution engine.
+The engine can provide off-the-shelf functionalities at runtime to application, e.g. cluster environment, fail over and load balance, hot swap, profiling and tracing, etc. All can be done in process granularity</td>
 	<td>No runtime</td>
 </tr>
 </tbody></table>